rilustrisimo/manitomanita-app/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Manito Manita App

+Next.js + Tailwind application.
+See `docs/` for the rebuild plans.
+To get started, open `src/app/page.tsx` and run the dev server.